The history of Bled began already in the

 99 stairs.

-The small island in the Bled Lake may be reached by the traditional
+The small island in the Bled Lake may be reached by the traditional wooden

-sound from the lake bottom in a quiet night.
+lake bottom in a quiet night.

 In the full tourist season, more than 5,000 guests stay in the hotels, villas